Code-Institute-Submissions/ci-milestone2/README.md

 and the player again attempts to follow the increased sequence.

 The project will be built in HTML and CSS with Bootstrap 4, using Javascript with JQuery for the logic.
-The project will be built by Test Driven Development, using Jasmine.

 ## UX